noobshow/terms/nab/au.md

 (a)	the exchange rate used in the conversion of Covered Currency transaction amounts into AUD will be the rate that applies at the time that the currency exchange is booked by NAB, which may be up to two business days after the day that the card transaction was processed in the Covered Currency;

-(b)	the conversion rate used by NAB to convert the Covered Currency to Australian dollars will be sourced from the traded “Reuters D2” offer rate at the time of booking the conversion and will include a margin to NAB.
+(b)	the conversion rate used by NAB to convert the Covered Currency to Australian dollars will be sourced from the traded "Reuters D2" offer rate at the time of booking the conversion and will include a margin to NAB.
 The margin at the time of preparation of this document is 1.8%.
 NAB may vary the margin upon 30 days notice to you, which may be provided via Stripe;

 (c)	while NAB publishes daily indicative exchange rates on its website, the rates applicable to the FX Payment Service may differ from this rate;